 Over the last few years I’ve been campaigning for better buses in the area, and in 2022 we secured a new school bus and improvements to the existing school routes.
 This is a good step, but we’re still pushing for better buses for school students and other residents - everyone deserves access to frequent and reliable public transport.
 As Fig Tree Pocket grows, this is our plan for better buses to Indooroopilly.
+Use the form at this link to email the Transport Minister, Cr Mackay, and Translink directly and show your support for improved public transport.

 A new bus from Fig Tree Pocket to Indro